flq/MemBus/readme.md

     }
     var disposabble = _bus.Subscribe(new Subscriber());

 The FlexibleSubscribeAdapter allows you to set up the convention by which subscibing methods are picked up.
-The configuration allows wiring up **"ByMethodName(string)"** or **"ByInterface(Type)"**.
+The configuration allows wiring up through **"RegisterMethods"** or **"ByInterface(Type)"**.
 The interface may be generic, in that case you specify the open generic.
 The one rule of subscribing also applies in this scenario: Your subscriptions must match the `Action<T>` signature.

 The **IDisposable** returned by the **Subcribe(object)** disposes of all subscriptions that were found on said object.